Preschool Teacher Resume Example

 If you’re aiming for assistant, aide, or substitute roles, you’ll want your resume to focus on flexibility and teamwork.
 These jobs often require quick adaptation and strong communication.

 I always highlight any classroom management or support experience.
-Even volunteer work or internships count.
+Even volunteer work or internships count, and you can showcase these in your cover letter.
 Mention if you’ve worked with more than one teacher or handled groups of 20+ kids.

 You should also show off your organizational skills and reliability.
 Principals look for someone who can jump in on short notice and keep lessons on track.
 That’s a big plus.